johnsreid/johnsreid.github.io/commands.md

 ### !badger -
 Just in case 😏

+### !fireworks
+Mods can launch fireworks to celebrate... just about anything.

 ### !quote add
 Adds a new JSR pearl of wisdom to the list of things said on stream.

+### !setgame {game}
+Set the stream category.
+If the category cannot be set, OBB will let you know there was a problem.

+### !settitle {message}
+Set the title of the stream.
+All text will be used.

 ### !so
 Whether you're someone who has raided, been supportive or just generally deserve some recognition - you'll probably see the mod team use this command to highlight you.

+## Mod OBS controls
+These commands are available to BBTA.
+Commands work via message or whisper to JSR.

+### Main scenes
+* !obshello - Activate the "main" chat scene
+* !obscredits - Activate the credits scene

+### 3DS Scenes
+* !obs3ds
+* !obs3ds
+* !obs3dsbottom
+* !obs3dstop

+### Break screens
+* !obsbreak1 - Normal break screen
+* !obsbreak2 - The infamous "About Me" extended cut
+* !obsbreak3 - JSR plays Bubble Bobble
+* !obsbreak4 - JSR plays Zelda Main Theme
+* !obsbreakmsg {message} - Set the the text for the standard break screen
+* !karaoke - Random song is selected from the Twitch Sings directory and played
+* !karaoke {number} - A specific song ID is selected from the Twitch Sings directory and played

+### Charity
+* !obscharityon - Turn on the charity overlay
+* !obscharityoff - Turn off the charity overlay